KMJ-FM

 KMJ-FM (105.9 MHz) is a commercial radio station in Fresno, California.
-The station, owned by Cumulus Media, airs a news/talk radio format, simulcast with sister station AM 580 KMJ.
+The station, owned by Cumulus Media, airs a news/talk radio format, simulcast with sister station KMJ (580 AM).
 The studios and offices are located at the Radio City building on Shaw Avenue in North Fresno.
 KMJ-FM's transmitter is off Auberry Road in Meadow Lakes, California.

 Programming

 KMJ-AM-FM focus primarily on locally produced talk programming and news on weekdays.
-Mornings begin with an agricultural news hour, followed by "Fresno's Morning News," a three-hour block of news, sports, traffic and weather.
+Mornings begin with an agricultural news hour, followed by "Fresno's Morning News", a three-hour block of news, sports, traffic and weather.
 Middays and afternoons feature local talk hosts.
 Several nationally syndicated programs are carried at night, including Mark Levin, Armstrong & Getty, Red Eye Radio and America in The Morning from Westwood One, a subsidiary of Cumulus Media, the parent company of KMJ-AM-FM.

 Weekends feature shows on money, health, real estate, auto repair and dining.
 Some shows are paid brokered programming.
 Weekend hosts include Chris Plante, Chad Benson and Ric Edelman.
 Local newscasters are heard at the beginning of most hours, with Fox News Radio carried at night.